 First, a medical device must be assigned to one of the four risk classes.
 Afterwards, technical documentation for the proof of safety and clinical documentation for the proof of performance and efficacy have to be prepared.
 Depending on the risk classification, either the company itself (self-certification for Class I) or a notified body checks the safety and performance.
 In some cases (class III), the BfArM is also consulted within the scope of a consultation procedure if the medical device contains parts of pharmaceuticals.

 CE marking is required before a medical device can be placed on the market for the first time.
 A written declaration of conformity must be submitted to receive CE marking, and a notification must be made to the competent authority.

 In the phase of market surveillance, the state authorities are responsible for monitoring the medical device on the market and at the manufacturer.
 The manufacturer has been made responsible by the new medical device regulation (MDR) for the long-term monitoring of his product, which is carried out and documented by clinical studies, registers, safety and metrological controls, among other things.

 In the downstream re-audit phase, an annual re-audit of the quality management system by the notified body and a re-certification of the medical device by the notified body is required at least every 5 years.

 The new Medical Device Regulation (MDR) of the EU regulates the placing on the market, making available on the market and putting into service of medical devices and accessories intended for human use.
-The MDR, European Regulation for Medical Devices, together with the Regulation for In Vitro Diagnostics (IVDR) officially came into force on May 25, 2017.
-After a four-year transition period, the MDR is mandatory as of May 26, 2021.
+The MDR, European Regulation for Medical Devices, together with the Regulation for In Vitro Diagnostics (IVDR), officially came into force on May 25, 2017, and is mandatory since May 26, 2021.